 The Board has developed a process and document to be used by professional money manager Federated to certify that it operates in compliance with applicable ethics requirements.
-Federated Hermes Inc. Chief Compliance Officer, Stephen Van Meter, and Chief Investment Officer for Global Liquidity Markets, Deborah A. Cunningham, executed certifications of Compliance with Ethics Principles on January 4, 2024, and January 5, 2024, respectively.
+Federated Hermes Inc. Chief Compliance Officer and the Chief Investment Officer for Global Liquidity Markets, have each executed certifications of Compliance with Ethics Principles, for the reporting period.